EXCLUSIVE-U.S. considers discouraging some travelers from cruises -sources

 The United States is considering ways to discourage U.S. travelers from taking cruises as part of a broader Trump administration effort to limit the spread of coronavirus, according to four officials familiar with the situation.
 The officials, who asked to remain anonymous, said no decision had been made.
 The discussions were taking place ahead of a meeting this weekend between Vice President Mike Pence, who is in charge of leading the U.S. response to the coronavirus, and the cruise industry.

 The administration could advise some or all U.S. travelers to temporarily avoid taking cruises in the face of a growing number of coronavirus cases on cruise ships or potentially impose travel restrictions related to cruises, officials said.
-Pence's office did not immediately comment.
+During a press conference at the White House on Friday evening, Pence said elderly people should use "common sense and caution" when planning a trip on a cruise ship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)